mingh2/SurvivalOfTheFittest/docs/status.md

 ####

+## Approach
+We are using Deep Q Network algorithm to train our agent.
+And the pseudocode of simpler version is shown as follow:

 ## Remaining Goals and Challenges

 As briefly mentioned in the project summary, our ultimate objective is still developing an agent that can survive attacks from different mobs in a complex environment with a variable amount of enemies.
 We hope to combine what we have learned in CompSci 175, CompSci 171, CompSci 177 and various online resources to code such agent.